 Leaderless and disorganized they posed a far smaller threat to Guardia, but this did not mean that the war was over.
-No, the Mystics fought on, their military may have been fractioned, but it was still a threat, a threat that King Guardia XXI meant to extinguish.
-For the first time since the war had begun so many years before, Guardia was positioned perfectly to switch the war from one of desperate defense to one of aggressive offensive.
-The Army would be busy as they drove the remnants of the Mystics off of the Zenan continent, and Glenn knew that his Knighting meant that he would officially take Cryus's position of Knight-Captain and be in charge of Guardia's forces in the fighting to come.
+No, the Mystics fought on, their military may have been fractured, but it was still a threat.
+A threat that King Guardia XXI meant to extinguish.
+For the first time since the war had begun so many years before, Guardia was positioned perfectly to change the war from one of desperate defense to one of aggressive offensive.
+The Army would be busy as they drove the remnants of the Mystics off of the Zenan continent, and Glenn knew that his knighting meant that he would officially take Cryus's position of Knight-Captain and be in charge of Guardia's forces in the fighting to come.

 Glenn frowned, clothing did not shrink over night, but unless he'd miraculously grown then that was the only explanation.
 Someone might have been able to replace his clothing as he slept, thought he severally doubted any other than the most skilled in the art of stealth could have gotten into his room without alerting him, but it was impossible that they'd have been able to replace his small clothes without waking him.
 Curiously he picked the trousers off the floor to examine them.
 They were no doubt his, underneath the left knee was a small patch where he had mended the pants himself.
 Still, there was something decidedly off.
 Something wrong about what he was seeing.